speakeasy-api/openapi-directory/SDKs/clickmeter.com/v2/go/README.md

 * `GroupsGetStatisticsSingle` - Retrieve statistics about this group for a timeframe
 * `GroupsGetTops` - Retrieve a top report connected to this group
 * `GroupsPatchFavourite` - Fast switch the "favourite" field of a group
+* `GroupsPatchNotesForm` - Fast patch the "notes" field of a group
+* `GroupsPatchNotesJSON` - Fast patch the "notes" field of a group
-* `GroupsPatchNotes` - Fast patch the "notes" field of a group
+* `GroupsPatchNotesRaw` - Fast patch the "notes" field of a group
+* `GroupsPost` - Update a group
+* `GroupsPut` - Create a group
+* `GroupsPutDatapoint` - Create a datapoint in this group
 * `GetGroupsID` - Get a group

 ### Hits